near/near-lake-framework-js/README.md

 # NEAR Lake Framework JS

-**ATTENTION!** While this library is ready for produciton use, it hasn't been tested, hasn't been cleaned up yet.
-Until we remove this disclaimer, please use this library on your own risk**
+**ATTENTION!** We this library is in beta and hasn't been tested in production yet.

 NEAR Lake Framework is a small library companion to [NEAR Lake](https://github.com/near/near-lake).
 It allows you to build your own indexer that subscribes to the stream of blocks from the NEAR Lake data source and create your own logic to process